MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ![In-device view for when policy is enforced on device.](images/hololens-autopilot-lockdown.png)

 ### Global Assigned Access – Kiosk Mode
+- Reduced Identity management for Kiosk, by enabling new Kiosk method that applies Kiosk mode at the system level.

 This new feature allows an IT Admin to configure a HoloLens 2 device for multiple app kiosk mode which is applicable at system level, has no affinity with any identity on the system and applies to everyone who signs into the device.
 Read about this new feature in detail [here](hololens-global-assigned-access-kiosk.md).

 ### Automatic launch of an application in multiple-app kiosk mode
+- Focused experience with automatic app launch, further increasing the UI and app selections chosen for Kiosk mode experiences.

 Applies only to multiple-app kiosk mode and only 1 app can be designated to auto-launch using highlighted attribute below in Assigned Access configuration.

 Application is automatically launched when user signs-in.